Cheltenham Borough Council: Premises

 The council is based at the Municipal Offices on the Promenade.
 The building was built as a row of 19 terraced houses called Harward's Buildings between 1823 and 1840.
 Seven houses in the terrace were acquired by Cheltenham Borough Council in 1916 and converted to become their offices, with the other houses being acquired later.

 Elections

 Since the last boundary changes in 2024 the council has comprised 40 councillors representing 20 wards, with each ward electing two councillors.
 Elections are held in alternate years, with half the council (one councillor for each ward) being elected each time for a four-year term of office.

+The 2026 borough elections were held on 7 May, following the government's decision in February to withdraw the postponement of the elections.

+Local government reorganisation

+In July 2026, the government announced that Cheltenham Borough Council would be replaced as part of a new single unitary council for Gloucestershire.
+The new council, which will bring together the existing county, district, borough and city councils, is due to take effect on 1 April 2028.
+Elections to a shadow authority are scheduled for May 2027.The new authority will be known as Gloucestershire Council and will have 110 councillors.

 Coat of arms

 Cheltenham’s coat-of-arms were granted in 1877, and are still in use by the council.